commodity-js/commodity/packages/architype/README.md

 ## Context propagation, switching and enrichment

 It is often a good architectural pattern to `hoist` pieces of data used multiple times throughout your application, such as user sessions or database connections, in a context object.
 But achieving it statelessly and immutably, without global variables, while maintaining full flexibility, can be a bit tricky.
-This is what React Context achieved for React components, but Commodity provides mechanisms to achieve this in a framework agnostic way using its DI primitives.
+This is what React Context achieved for React components, but Architype provides mechanisms to achieve this in a framework agnostic way using its DI primitives.

-For brevity of this README, please consult [the docs](https://commodity-js.github.io/commodity/docs/guides/context-switching) for more details.
+For brevity of this README, please consult [the docs](https://architype-js.github.io/architype/docs/guides/context-switching) for more details.

-## Testing and Mocking
+## Testing and Packing

 ### 1. Mocking in tests with `.pack()`